How to Implement a Jira Migration (a 2024 Step-by-Step Guide)

 And, all too often, they’ll still miss crucial details.

-2. Missing crucial details when migrating Jira to a new server
+2. Missing crucial details when migrating Jira to a new instance

 During the transition period, you will have to factor in downtime during which neither Jira instance is operational.